A tale of two shuffle algebras: Shuffle algebras and --matrices

 where the latter equality is the conjugation invariance of trace.
 Property \eqref{eqn:symmetric pairing 2} is proved likewise.
 As a consequence of \eqref{eqn:shuf symm 3} and \eqref{eqn:symmetric pairing 1}, proving formula \eqref{eqn:bialg 1} for $a = A^+$, $b = B^+$ and $c = Y^-$ boils down to the following equality:

 which we will now prove.
 We have:

-where the ellipsis denotes summands whose second tensor factor has a non-zero number of indices on either side of the $\otimes$ sign.
+where the phrase ``other terms" denotes summands whose second tensor factor has a non-zero number of indices on either side of the $\otimes$ sign.
 Because of this, formula \eqref{eqn:bialg 2} when one of $b$ and $c$ is either $S^-$ or $T^-$ (which we have already checked yields a consistent bialgebra pairing) implies that:

 Therefore, the RHS of \eqref{eqn:big want 1} is precisely equal to the LHS of \eqref{eqn:big want 1}, as required.
 Similarly, proving \eqref{eqn:bialg 2} for $a = X^+$, $b = A^-$, $c = B^-$ boils down to the equality: